MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/automated-investigation-response-office.md

 - Email reported by user as phish`*`
 - Email messages containing malware removed after delivery`*`
 - Email messages containing phish URLs removed after delivery`*`
-- Suspicious email sending patterns detected`#`
+- Suspicious email sending patterns detected
-- User restricted from sending email`#`
+- User restricted from sending email
+- Admin triggered manual investigation of email`*`

 > [!NOTE]
 > The alerts marked with an asterisk (`*`) are assigned an *Informational* severity in the respective alert policies within the Security & Compliance Center, with email notifications turned off.
 Email notifications can be turned on through [Alert policy configuration](../../compliance/alert-policies.md#alert-policy-settings).
-Alerts marked with a hash (`#`) are generally available alerts associated with public preview playbooks.

 To view alerts, in the Security & Compliance Center, choose **Alerts** > **View alerts**.
 Select an alert to view its details, and from there, use the **View investigation** link to go to the corresponding [investigation](air-view-investigation-results.md#investigation-graph).